briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-        employee of the subdivision or another person performing services for the subdivision under a contract with the subdivision, if the property on which services are performed is annexed to a municipal corporation pursuant to Section 709.023 of the ORC on or after March 27, 2013, unless the person is subject to such taxation because of residence.
+        employee of the subdivision or another person performing services for the subdivision under a contract with the subdivision, if the property on which services are performed is annexed to a municipal corporation pursuant to [Section 709.023][ORC Section 709.023] of the Ohio R.C. on or after March 27, 2013, unless the person is subject to such taxation because of residence.
 If the compensation is subject to taxation because of residence, municipal income tax shall be payable only to the municipal corporation of residence.

         19. _(s)_ Income the taxation of which is prohibited by the constitution or laws of the United States.
 Any item of income that is exempt income